Meet our trustees

-In 2011, I was appointed as a Non-Executive Director of Coventry and Warwickshire Partnership NHS Trust (CWPT) which provides mental health and community services both locally and nationally.
+In 2011, I was appointed as a Non-Executive Director of Coventry and Warwickshire Partnership NHS Trust (CWPT), which provides mental health and community services both locally and nationally.
 As part of the Trust Board, I played a significant role in the governance of the organisation, including chairing committees, scrutinising performance and working with regulators.
-I have also worked in the third sector running a small social enterprise supporting people with special educational needs and as part of this role, I worked with the Trustees of an associated charity.
+I have also worked in the third sector running a small social enterprise supporting people with special educational needs.
+As part of this role, I worked with the trustees of an associated charity.

 In November 2016, I took up a new appointment as Chair of Northamptonshire Healthcare NHS Foundation Trust (NHFT).
-The Trust provides similar services to CWPT but for the county of Northamptonshire and the role encompasses leading the Board of Directors ensuring its effectiveness in setting strategy, maintaining compliance with regulatory requirements and delivering high standards of governance.
-I am confident that I will have the capacity to undertake the Chair role for Warwickshire Wildlife Trust and that the two roles will complement each other well.
+The Trust provides similar services to CWPT but for the county of Northamptonshire.
+The role encompasses leading the Board of Directors ensuring its effectiveness in setting strategy, maintaining compliance with regulatory requirements and delivering high standards of governance.

 I recently retired from HM Revenue & Customs where I held a number of senior roles.
 I have a keen interest in natural history, as well as an academic training in biological sciences and an early career in environmental work.
 As Deputy Director in HMRC I was responsible for leading large operational teams, requiring effective financial, resource and risk management, whilst setting and evaluating performance against agreed targets.
 I am also a chartered accountant (CIPFA) and was a member of investment appraisal committees, overseeing large operating budgets to realise Spending Review efficiency targets.